Pioneer Woman Meatloaf

 - Line the bacon over the top of the loaf and carefully tuck the ends under the bottom.
 The bacon can be used to help support the shape of the loaf.
 I like to line them so that they are touching, but not overlapping so that you can easily slice in between each piece of bacon when it’s cooked.

 - Combine the sauce ingredients and brush 1/3 of it over the meatloaf.

-- Bake the meatloaf for 45 minutes.
+Bake the meatloaf for 45 minutes on the middle rack.
 Remove it from the oven and brush another 1/3 of the sauce over it.
 Bake for another 25 minutes.

 - Remove from the oven and let it sit for 10 minutes prior to slicing, letting it rest allows the juices to absorb back into the meat, cutting in too early will cause the juice to run out of the loaf.